That's the Way (I Like It)

 "That's the Way (I Like It)" is a song by American disco and funk band KC and the Sunshine Band from their self-titled second studio album (1975).
 The single became the band's second No. 1 hit in the Billboard Hot 100, and it is one of the few chart-toppers in history to hit No. 1 on more than one occasion during a one-month period, as it did between November and December 1975.
-It topped the American pop chart for one week, and then was replaced by another disco song, "Fly, Robin, Fly" by Silver Convention.
+It topped the US pop chart for one week, and then was replaced by another disco song, "Fly, Robin, Fly" by Silver Convention.
 "That's the Way (I Like It)" returned to No. 1 for one more week after "Fly, Robin, Fly" completed three weeks at the top.
 "That's the Way (I Like It)" also spent one week at No. 1 in the soul singles chart.
 The song is in natural minor.

 The song was also an international chart hit, reaching No. 1 in Canada and the Netherlands and charting in Australia (No. 5), Belgium (No. 2), Ireland (No. 17), New Zealand (No. 12), Norway (No. 5), the United Kingdom (No. 4) and West Germany (No. 20).

-Record World said that "A spirited, uplifting sound is based around a theme which should be reverberating across the country in no time!"
+Record World said that "A spirited, uplifting sound is based around a theme which should be reverberating across the country in no time!".

+It contains significant sonic and melodic similarities to the KPM 1000 stock song "Police Car" by Dave Richmond, which came out the same year.